Balcony privacy ideas are not only limited to mesh screens you can put on railings.

 Use this faux ivy screen to bring to life some interesting balcony privacy ideas

-Everybody knows hat ivy can grow on anything and cover anything.
+Everybody knows that ivy can grow on anything and cover anything.
 If you love the aesthetic but don’t want to grow anything, a faux ivy screen is a perfect solution for balcony privacy.

-This ivy screen measures 10 ft x 3.5 ft so you’ll have plenty of material to work with.
-You can use it to cover the railing on your balcony.
+This ivy screen measures 158 x 39”in so you’ll have plenty of material to work with.
+You can use it to cover the railing on your balcony or create a full-blown privacy curtain like the one below.

 On a side note, some people even use this ivy as a backdrop for photos.